TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 The message will be assessed by UIBUILDER and passed to its #2 (bottom) output port if considered acceptible.

 This lets you create your own control custom messages should you wish to.
 Use with caution.

+### `sendRoom(room, msg)` - Send a message to an arbitrary socket.io room :id=sendRoom

+Socket.IO rooms are server-side concepts for partitioning messages.
+This simulates the feature on the client side.

+See also [joinRoom](#joinRoom) and [leaveRoom](#leaveRoom) for controlling receipt of room messages.

 ### `setOriginator(originator = '')` - Set/clear the default originator :id=setOriginator